Material Safety Data Sheet for Cyclopentyl Chloride

 UN Number: UN 1993

-Proper Shipping Name: Flammable Liquid, N.O.S.
+UN Proper Shipping Name: Flammable Liquid, N.O.S.
 (Cyclopentyl Chloride)

-Class: 3 (Flammable Liquid)
+Transport Hazard Class: 3 (Flammable Liquids)

 Packing Group: III